Vanuatu national football team: Recognition of the team efforts (2023–present)

 In 2023, Vanuatu was invited for the 2023 Intercontinental Cup tournament held in India which is the team first tournament outside Oceania.
 In the first match on 9 June 2023, they would face Lebanon but suffered a 3–1 defeat.
 In the next match, Vanuatu conceded a late goal losing to host India on a narrow 1–0 lost.
 On 15 June 2023, Vanuatu found themselves with a bright smiles as they would go on to win Mongolia 1–0 thus earning them the 3 points and finishing in third place.

 FIFA Series tournament

 In 2024, FIFA invited Vanuatu to the 2024 FIFA Series tournament held from 21 to 26 March 2024 in Jeddah where they would face Guinea (CAF) and Brunei (AFC).
 On 21 March, Vanuatu faced their first ever opponent from the Africa continent, Guinea in a 6–0 lost.

 First Oceanian final

 Vanuatu progressed to the final of the OFC Nations Cup for the first time in 2024 and finished as runners-up of the tournament on 30 June 2024 after losing to New Zealand with a 3–0 scoreline.

+Vanuatu then won the 2025 MSG Prime Minister's Cup.